 Mailsort codes often have a letter (A-P) prefix linked to the country’s sixteen regional divisions.
 It ensures that a sender’s items with the furthest to travel will be processed first by the Royal Mail and ones in the same region as the sender are handled last.

 On 8 June 2015, the paper counterpart to the photocard driving licence has been replaced by an online service.
 The change applies to GB driving licences only.
 Driver licensing is a devolved issue in Northern Ireland.

-Wonder what the various codes and categories on your licence mean?
-Check out Directgov's the photocard driving licence explained.
+To know what the various codes and categories on your licence mean, see Directgov's the photocard driving licence explained.